tanjazlender/MicrobiomePrime/README.md

 *File name: metadata.csv or metadata.tsv*

 This is a file that contains the information about the samples being analysed.
-To this analysis the key information is the source of microbiota.
+To this analysis the key metadata information is the source of microbiota.
-If trying to find primers for tracking fecal pollution deriving from pigs, these sources can be for example human, cattle and pig feces.
+The metadata file should contain columns: `Sample` and `Source`.

 <details>
   <summary>Click here to see an example metadata file.</summary>